celvinren/flutter_code_test/README.md

 ## Mobile App Developer

-If you are applying for a mobile app developer position then please develop your solution using one of these choices:
+If you are applying for a mobile app developer position then please develop your solution using one of these choices:s

 * NativeScript Angular/Vue for either iOS/Android
 * Swift for iOS